More Beauty – Less Beast | The Leica SL3

 Verdict

 I think the title of this post is quite apt.
 The Leica SL3 is no beast.
 It is not a hyper-fast image machine and it is no supercomputer with a lens bayonet.
 And that’s a good thing!
-It is a camera, a beautiful camera and a camera for the beautiful.
-It’s a camera for photographers who value the highest image quality.
+It is a real camera, a beautiful camera and a camera to capture the beauty.
+It’s a tool for photographers who value the highest image quality.
 There, it’s maybe kind of a beast.
-And it’s a camera for those who are looking for a tool that is intuitive to use and does not overwhelm you with every last function and menu item.
+And it’s a camera for those who are looking for a camera that is intuitive, a joy to use and does not overwhelm you with every last function and menu item.

 I think it has its particular strengths in more conceptual shoots, in reportage situations, in landscape photography – at least if you are not put off by the size and weight.
 But other systems in this class are no smaller – not to mention medium format.
 You get what you pay for, and you have to carry what you think you need.